 The Faculty of Social and Behavioural Sciences has instituted that instructors use a software programme for the systematic detection of plagiarism in students’ written work.
 In case of fraud disciplinary actions will be taken.
 Please see the information concerning fraud.

 Tak, J.A., Bosch, J.D., Begeer, S., & Albrecht, G. (2014, 8e druk) (Eds.).
 Handboek psychodiagnostiek voor de hulpverlening aan kinderen.
 Utrecht: de Tijdstroom.

 Pameijer, N.K., Beukering, J.T.E. van (2015).
 Handelingsgerichte diagnostiek in het onderwijs.
 Een praktijkmodel voor diagnostiek en advisering.
 Leuven: Acco.

 For English speaking students:

-Additional articles and chapters will be linked to on Blackboard.
+Various articles and chapters will be announced on Blackboard.

 Dr. Anika Bexkens